Raiffeisen Rio Review 2025: Pros & Cons

 Conclusion

-Overall, Raiffeisen Rio is not a good solution to invest your money.
-They are not transparent about the products they are using.
-And the fact that they use structured products for their theme investments is a red flag for me.
+Overall, Raiffeisen Rio is not a good investment solution.
+They are not transparent about the products they use, and the fact that they use structured products for their theme investments is a red flag for me.

-On top of that, this service is only available to customers of Raiffeisen Bank.
-I would not recommend anybody open a Raiffeisen bank account to invest with Rio, and I would not even recommend existing Raiffeisen customers to invest with Rio either.
+Furthermore, this service is only available to Raiffeisen Bank customers.
+I would not recommend opening a Raiffeisen bank account to invest with Rio, and I would not recommend existing Raiffeisen customers invest with Rio either.

 If you want a similar service, I have talked about several Swiss Robo-advisors.